chrsbats/etcher/README.md

 - We don’t print entire subtrees by default because structures can be cyclic (which would expand infinitely).
 The printed form is a safe summary that shows links by identity instead of expanding them.
 - If you want the full nested structure, use RD() or RL() to materialize it as a plain Python dict/list.
 See Materializing to plain Python (RD()/RL()) for details.
 - The '@' prefix exists so RD/RL reprs are not confused with normal dict/list reprs: it tells you “this value is persisted on disk.”
 Without it, RD/RL would look identical to standard Python containers even though they are persisted.
-- Star shorthand: If link_field is set and a child RD’s link value equals the dict key it’s under, the summary shows _ as shorthand for “same as the key.”
-Example: @{'alice': _}.
+- Star shorthand: If link_field is set and a child RD’s link value equals the dict key it’s under, the summary shows * as shorthand for “same as the key.”
+Example: `@{'alice': *}`.
 This only affects printing.

 #### Printing example: